hashxim/hconMD/Work_MD/Cognitive Bias.md

 Cognitive bias is rooted in thought processing.
 Errors often arise from problems with **memory, attention, attribution and other mental mistakes**.

 # Signs
 Everyone has it.
-It is easier to spot in others but also important to know that it is somethingk
+It is easier to spot in others but also important to know that it is something that affects our thinking.

+Some signs that you might be influenced:
+- Paying attention to stories that confirm your opinion
+- Blaming outside factors on failure
+- Attributing other's success to luck and own credit

 ---
 # Footer